Getting Started

 result = pipe(cube) | v.mean(dim="time") | v.plot()

-This example computes the mean through time for every location in the cube and plots the result.
+This example computes the mean through time for every location in the stream-backed cube and plots the result.
 You can swap in different verbs (e.g., v.anomaly(), v.variance(), v.month_filter([6, 7, 8])) without changing the pipeline structure.

 Loading Real Datasets